sebivenlo/spring-boot-workshop/README.md

 - enhance security with **Spring Security**
 - deal with HTTP (404) and Server errors
 - bind and query your database using **Spring Data JPA**
-- deal with multiple languages (also number formats)
-- modify Json conversion
 - create integration tests with **MockMvc**

 ## We will use Netbeans for this workshop.